Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Results

 \subsection{Disease classification}

-Table \ref{tab:class-results} presents the 10-fold cross-validation results for the classification task, comparing our pipeline with rule-based baselines, a fully supervised approach, and versions of the pipeline with different classification models.
-Results are reported for both the setting where we keep the diagnosis string and the one where we remove it from the letter.
-The \umbwl{} significantly outperformed the \lstmwl{}, which exhibited the poorest performance in all settings.
+Table \ref{tab:gold-results} reports the cross-validation results for the classification task, including precision, recall, F1-score, AUROC, and AUPRC.
+The table compares our weakly supervised pipeline with different transformer-based classifiers, fully unsupervised rule-based and zero-shot LLM approaches, and fully supervised versions of the transformer-based classifiers.
+Results are shown for both datasets and for two experimental settings: keeping the diagnosis string in the discharge letter or removing it.

+On the bronchiolitis dataset, our weakly supervised pipeline outperforms fully unsupervised approaches and maintains only a limited gap with the fully supervised models.
+The TPT step consistently improves performance across models: the differences are limited, but there are no cases in which TPT hurts performance.
+Among the transformer-based classifiers, UmBERTo generally achieves the best results, outperforming RemBERT and XLM-RoBERTa across most metrics.
+The LSTM classifier shows a clear performance gap with respect to the transformer-based models.

-\rbfull{}, which verifies the mention of bronchiolitis in the entire letter, showed lower precision and recall than our best model, emphasizing the need for a more sophisticated approach.
-The results further declined when the diagnosis string was excluded. \rbdiagnosis{}, using only diagnosis strings, yielded better precision than the rule applied to the complete text, though recall remained similar.
+\textit{Rule-based full-text}, which verifies the presence of keywords in the entire letter, shows lower precision and recall than the majority of the weakly supervised models, emphasizing the need for a more sophisticated approach.
+The results further decline when the diagnosis string is excluded. \textit{Rule-based diagnosis}, using only diagnosis strings, yields better precision than the rule applied to the complete text, though recall remains similar.

-The two BERT-based models are the most effective, with \umbwl{} outperforming \umbor{} in several metrics, such as AUC-G without diagnosis string and F1-G with diagnosis string.
-There is no metric where \umbor{} outperformed \umbwl{}.

-When comparing the classification results on weak labels (W) and gold labels (G), we observe a reduction in precision, affecting both the F1-Score and the AUC.
-However, recall is higher on gold labels, at least for BERT-based models, whereas simpler models also showed a decrease in recall.

-The BERT-based models show minimal differences between settings with and without diagnosis string, indicating that the information needed to identify the diagnosis of bronchiolitis is present in the entire letter text, and these models can effectively recognize it.

-As expected, the fully supervised model demonstrated better overall performance, though differences are modest, particularly in recall, which is lower on average than our best weakly-supervised model.

-In Table \ref{tab:res-sens}, we assess the differences in the results of our best model when selecting different subsets of clusters for the weak labels.
-In particular, we exclude one of the 1st level clusters we selected at a time.
-Excluding clusters \#5 or \#1 does not affect the results, which is reasonable considering their smaller size.
-Excluding cluster \#2 determines a drop in the performance and an increase in the variance, which is expected since it accounts for almost half of the bronchiolitis cases.
-Removing clusters \#3 or \#4 has a negative effect, but limited.
-These results confirm the solidity of our weak labels and the robustness of the model with respect to small changes in them.